Tajarans are a playable race of humanoid mammalian aliens from Meralar, the fourth planet of the Rarkajar star system.

 Alongside other cultural exchange and immigration treaties, the Tajarans soon enough spilled to the stars, eager to explore and experience the grander universe, taking their place to the stars.

 The Tajarans are neither the most advanced nor the biggest of the Sentient Milieu, but they are proud, ambitious, and staunchly loyal to their chosen causes.
-Today they own their home system Rarkajar, another nearby star system named Arrakthiir containing an arctic world with several budding colonies backed by Meralar's nations and multinational alliances, have recently colonized another nearby system named Mesomori, and have laid claim to two other promising systems.
+Today they own their home system Rarkajar, another nearby star system named Arrakthiir containing an arctic world with several budding colonies backed by Meralar's nations and multinational alliances, have recently colonized another nearby system named Mesomori, and have laid claim to two other promising systems for the years to come.
 A loose confederation known as the Alarjir Iniye, "The Pearlshield Coalition", has been established among the interstellar nations, but by and large the Tajaran political landscape is fractious, with the old, powerful Meralaran nations for the most part exploring their new horizons separately, the early fears of the danger their human neighbors might pose quickly forgotten with the gift of superluminal travel.

 The average lifespan of a Tajaran can be measured in 70 human years as of now, but statistical predictions say it might be 90 or even 100 years in the near future due to rapid technological advancements in the medical field due to the conception of FTL travel and contact to other sapient life.